0NETRUNNER/RockPaperScissorsLizardSpockPP2/README.md

 ## Existing Bugs

 I have one rare bug that has pops up sometimes and I was not able to locate it.
-When you click scissors on you very first go the computer does not pick there choice but after the game works as normal.
+When you click scissors on your very first go the computer does not pick there choice but after the game works as normal.

 # Deployment